 We live such busy lives that we’re stressed out and try to fit too much into each day, ignoring our sleep in hopes of getting more accomplished, but that’s effecting our health, work productivity, and sports performance.

 What if I told you that not getting great sleep could easily cost you — an extra $300,000 in medical bills and more than $700,000 in net worth?
 Not getting great sleep could even cheat you out of some $8 million in lifetime earning capacity?
 Do I have your attention yet?
-That’s what my conservative spreadsheet model revealed.
+Read the rest of this entry »

 Watson is IBM’s natural language artificial intelligence supercomputer that last year competed on the quiz show Jeopardy and consistently outperformed two record holding humans, one with the longest winning streak (74 wins), and one winning the most money.
 Watson can process 200 million times more instructions per second than all of the computers on the recently retired Space Shuttle.